francescolonardo/CRTP-Preparation/learning_objective_18.md

 ## Tasks

-1. **Using DA access to `dollarcorp.moneycorp.local`, escalate privileges to "Enterprise Admins" using the domain trust key**
+1. **Using DA access to `dollarcorp.moneycorp.local`, extract the trust key for `moneycorp.local` and escalate privileges to EA by forging a silver ticket**

 ---

+## Attack Path Steps

+- **Access to the Child DC with DA Privileges**
+- **Extract the Trust Key for the Parent Domain from the Child DC**
+- **Forge a Silver Ticket with EA SID History for Privilege Escalation**
+- **Leverage the Forged Ticket to Gain EA Access on the Parent DC**

+---

 ## Solution

-1. **Using DA access to `dollarcorp.moneycorp.local`, escalate privileges to "Enterprise Admins" using the domain trust key**
+1. **Using DA access to `dollarcorp.moneycorp.local`, escalate privileges to EA using the domain trust key**

-**Extract the trust key**
+- **Access to the Child DC with DA Privileges**

-We need the trust key for the trust between `dollarcorp` and `moneycorp`, which can be retrieved using Mimikatz or SafetyKatz.
+We need the trust key for the trust between `dollarcorp` (child domain) and `moneycorp` (parent domain), which can be retrieved using Mimikatz or SafetyKatz.

-Start a process with DA privileges.

-Run the below command **from an elevated command prompt**.

 ![Run as administrator](./assets/screenshots/learning_objectives_run_as_administrator.png)